How To Turn On or Off Closed Captioning on the Amazon Prime Video on the Apple TV

 Use closed captioning on Apple TV

 Using closed captions on Apple TV is a little more straightforward.
-You simply enable or disable within the menu.
+You can either use the Apple TV application or the Apple TV device.
+To use the device simply enable or disable within the menu.
 If the stream is compatible with CC, it will play them automatically.

 - Select the Settings icon in your Apple TV.